hrgdavor/jsx6/apps/repl/notes.md

 - how to publish library that uses JSX to be able to inspect code, but not need JSX compiler in top level project (or have different JSX setup in top-level)
 - with babel each folder can have own set of plugins
 - how to do it with esbuild ?

+# FlipFrame
+- allow to wait switching iframes until code is executed (possible less flicker)
+- also option to display that it is loading
+- maybe also error display